pixelpenguin-ai/Music-Store-/README.md

-**Auralia Music Store**

-The objective of this project is to develop a centralised music store application.
-This application will store product information for both customers and artists, allowing for the ability to update, delete, and insert records for various entities.
-The database is intended for the use of managers and record keepers in a music store.
-Customers will have the option to place their orders via email or over the phone.
-It is essential for the database administrator to be able to fulfill customer requests, including the ability to order an album and locate the appropriate one.
-The core functionalities of this project include the following:
-Adding, deleting, and updating customer information.
+🎵 Auralia Music Store
+Project Overview

+The Auralia Music Store is a centralised application designed to manage music-related data for both customers and artists.
+It allows managers and record keepers to efficiently handle product information and customer records within a single database system.

+Customers can place their orders via email or phone, while store administrators can easily process these orders, manage products, and update records.

+Core Objectives:
+- Provide a centralised platform to manage all music store data
-Adding, deleting, and updating information about albums, artists, and songs.
+- Enable efficient tracking and updating of albums, artists, and songs
-Inserting new customer orders and modifying existing ones.
-A customer order consists of both customer information and product information.
+- Streamline customer order management and fulfilment
+- Ensure accurate and up-to-date record keeping for store operations

+Key Features
+🧑‍💼 Customer Management:
+- Add new customers
+- Update existing customer information
+- Delete customer records

+💿 Product & Artist Management
+- Manage albums, artists, and songs
+- Add, update, and delete product details
+- Link songs to specific albums and artists

+🛒 Order Management
+- Create and update customer orders
+- Associate each order with customer and product data
+- Support for multiple items per order

-An ER Diagram can be shown as follows:
+The ER Diagram as follows:
 ![ER diagram](https://github.com/user-attachments/assets/bc8e80de-418c-4a7d-89f5-14107b421808)